johnmaxrin/vita/index.markdown

 ---

 # About
 Hello, I am Robert and I am pursuing my bachelor's degree in Information Technology.
 I am interested in **Autonomous MAVs**, Swarm Intelligence, **IoT**, Peer-to-Peer Networks, Deep Learning, Distributed Learning, and Web Application Development tools.
 My current project is **Herd AI**, an autonomous swarm of MAVs that can move together and can be tracked over the internet.
-I am very interested in solving problems in the area of IoT.
+My main interest is solving problems in the area of IoT, specifically in the field of Internet of Flying Things.

 ---